-Instead of the config command, you can also get help about any other command like:
+Instead of the config command, you can also get help with any other command like:

 First scenario – Existing project on your local machine

-Now, you will see the first scenario in which you can initialize a repository from an existing code.
+Now, you will see the first scenario in our Git practical guide, where you can initialize a repository from an existing code.
 In this case, you have a local code base that you want to start tracking using Git.